 a) Scalability

 You need to make a plan for scalability first.
-Ensure that the infrastructure of your RPA can manage all automation demands or needs as you extend the applications of bots to more processes.
+Ensure that the infrastructure of your RPA can manage all automation demands or needs as you extend the bot applications to more processes.

 You must implement proper monitoring tools that offer real-time insights into RPA process efficiency and bot performance.
 Analyze data regularly to address critical areas for optimization & improvement.